 Record-Eagle photo/Jan-Michael Stump

-Roy Challender cuts a hole in the ceiling for new electrical wiring for ceiling lights inside the Yuba School.
-Challender said he attended the school from 1945 to 1952, and his children attended Bible school there in the summer.
+Roy Challender, who attended the Yuba School from 1945 to 1952, wrote his name on a bathroom wall when he was in the third grade, but it was later covered up by duct work.
 Challender, a retired construction superintendent, has been volunteering on the restoration project for over two years, and calls it a labor of love.
 Construction on the Yuba School, along U.S. 31 between Traverse City and Elk Rapids, began in 1870, and a second classroom was added in 1901.
 It was closed in 1964.
 The Yuba Historic Society was formed in 2009 to protect the schoolhouse, which was registered as a Michigan Historic Site in 1990.